crazyleg/TD3-reacher/README.md

 [image1]: train_e5.gif "Untrained Agent"
 [image2]: train_e15.gif "In process of training"
 [image3]: trained.gif "Trained Agent"

-# Deep Reinforcement Learning: Solving Reacher 20 env. from Udacity nanogedree with TD3 algo
+[reward]: reward.png "Plot of reward"

+# TD3 Agent implementation.
+Solution for Reacher enviroment in Unity ML.

 ## TL;DR;

-Here's an implemenation of TD3 algo for Reacher 20 env. from Udacity course.
+Repo with Implemenation of TD3 algo for Reacher 20 env. from Udacity course.
 First reaches reward 30 in 21 episode, gets a \[0,100\] mean of 30 in 100.
-Reacher 20 is basially 20 Reacher problems running in parallel.
-It was suggested that one can use async method like A3C here, I didn't like the idea.
-This env. is created in a syncronous way, so there's no benefit in using async methods, IMHO.
-So, TD3 method is just getting 20x expirience in a single sync. step and that make training very fast and stable.

-## Samples of enviroment and training process.

-#### Untrained agent
-![Untrained Agent][image1]

-#### In process of training agent
-![Episode 15][image2]
+Proposed enviroment has 20 Reachers simultaneously.
+Is this is a sync. process, I choosed just a TD3 algo that collects expirience 20x faster with 20 hands.
+I see no sence in using async. approach here.

-#### Trained agent
+#### Trained agent looks like this
 ![Trained Agent][image3]

 ## Description of files